BraiNEdarwin/SkyNEt/README.md

 Now you are done with the installation process and ready to get to work!

-Note: if you want to work with the neural networks you have to install PyTorch yourself.
+Note: if you want to work with neural networks you have to install PyTorch yourself.
 As this is OS dependent, please have a look at the instructions on the [website](https://pytorch.org/get-started/locally/)

 Feel free to ask any of the code maintainers (listed at the bottom of this document) for help.